riannalei/Leaf-and-Carry/README.md

 - **Thank You Page**: A dedicated "Thank You" page to confirm successful payments and orders.
 - **Responsive Design**: Optimized for both desktop and mobile devices for an accessible user experience.
 - **Thank You Emails**: This feature is currently unavailable due to the absence of a domain!
+- **Webhooks**: Implemented for real-time communication and event-driven architecture

 ## 🚀 Deployment